fermyon/developer/content/spin/spin-oci.md

 $ spin --version
 ```

-Please note if you're using version v0.9.0 or later you will be using the command `spin registry`.
-The command `spin oci` will only be supported with v0.8.8.
+If you're using version v0.9.0 or later, it is officially recommended that you use the command `spin registry`.
+However, please note that the command `spin oci` (whilst initially supported by v0.8.0) is now also an alias (`oci` and `registry` are interchangeable) in v0.9.0.

 ## Set Up Your GHCR Instance